2-Oxo-LSD

 2-Oxo-LSD, also known as 2-oxy-LSD or 2-keto-LSD, or more fully as 2-oxo-2,3-dihydro-LSD, is a lysergamide and metabolite of the psychedelic drug lysergic acid diethylamide (LSD).
 It is a metabolite of LSD in both humans and various animal species, although there are important differences in LSD metabolism and relative proportions of metabolites between species.

 Metabolism

-It is formed directly from LSD in the body and is also possibly an intermediate in the generation of LSD's major metabolite 2-oxo-3-hydroxy-LSD (O-H-LSD), which is present in urine at concentrations 4 to 40 times those of LSD in humans.
+2-Oxo-LSD is formed directly from LSD in the body and is also possibly an intermediate in the generation of LSD's major metabolite 2-oxo-3-hydroxy-LSD (O-H-LSD), which is present in urine at concentrations 4 to 40 times those of LSD in humans.
 However, O-H-LSD may also form from other metabolites, such as 3-hydroxy-LSD.
 The specific enzymes responsible for the generation of individual LSD metabolites like 2-oxo-LSD are largely unknown.
 However, several cytochrome P450 enzymes were investigated and implicated in the formation of O-H-LSD in 2019.